 The courses also incorporate new developments in the field, such as the criminalisation of coercive control.

 Training is an investment in your staff’s professional development and growth, however the National Training recognises that training and qualifications have cost implications for services.

 Did you know that we can come to you?

-If you have a minimum of six members of staff and can release them for the ten required training days for the Certificate and are interested in cutting the additional costs of travel, hotels and subsistence please contact the National Training Centre to find out more.
+If you have a minimum of six members of staff and can release them for the 10 required training days for the Certificate and are interested in cutting the additional costs of travel, hotels and subsistence, please contact the National Training Centre to find out more.